Vermont CPA requirements

 If a licensee fails to renew within 10 years of the license lapsing, the licensee must file a new application for licensure and satisfy the initial licensure requirements of the Board in order to obtain a license.

-Vermont CPA CPE requirements
+Vermont CPA CPE Requirements

 The CPA license renew cycle is two years and runs from August 1 to July 30 two years later (ie: August 1, 2026 to July 30, 2028).
 During this time, all CPAs must complete 80 hours of CPE, including four hours of ethics CPE, which may include the AICPA Code of Conduct or Vermont accountancy statutes and rules.